zealousweb/repeater-entries-widget/README.md

 - Easily manageable entries which are nicely arranged in accordion view.
 - Compatibility of WordPress VIP.

+**Plugin Requirement**
+PHP version : 5.3 and latest
+WordPress : WordPress 3.0 and latest

 # Installation
 1. Download the plugin zip file from WordPress.org plugin site to your desktop / PC
 2. If the file is downloaded as a zip archive, extract the plugin folder to your desktop.